kira-coke/NorthWingApi/README.md

-Contributors: Kira, Mustafa, Piotr, Alfred
+### Contributors: Kira, Mustafa, Piotr, Alfred

-Aim: Create API endpoints for some tables in the northwind database.
+#### Aim: Create API endpoints for some tables in the northwind database.

-APIs developed for category, customer, employee, orders, and product using Hibernate.
+#### APIs developed for category, customer, employee, orders, and product using Hibernate.

-Here are some of the end points available though the API.
+##### Here are some of the end points available though the API:
 localhost:8080/category/all
 localhost:8080/category/id/{id}
 localhost:8080/category/name/{name}